 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), AscensionPoint Recovery Services, LLC was founded and incorporated in 2007.
 The BBB established a profile page for APRS in 2008.
-APRS is listed as a collection agency and debt consolidation service.
+AscensionPoint is listed as a collection agency and debt consolidation service.
 Buzzfile estimates APRS’s annual revenue at $7.7 million and the size of its headquarters staff at 77 employees.

-According to its website, APRS “is a nationally licensed decedent debt vendor located near Minneapolis, Minnesota…whose core competency is managing decedent debt recovery for credit grantors and service providers.
+AscensionPoint Recovery Services focuses on recovering debts from deceased person’s estates.
+According to its website, APRS “is a nationally licensed decedent debt vendor located near Minneapolis, Minnesota whose core competency is managing decedent debt recovery for credit grantors and service providers.
 APRS prides itself on its unwavering commitment to provide the best possible decedent debt solutions to its clients.”

 The home page of the APRS website has links to the payment portal, the consumer resources page, and the careers and employment page.
 Their About Us page provides some background about the company’s founders and states that they have become “a leader in the decedent debt recovery industry…with proven performance that has increased client profitability and dramatically improved recovery rates while staying true to…core values.”